braze-inc/braze-docs/_includes/campaign_analytics.md

 | Spam | The percentage of users that marked your email as spam, or the email was designated as spam.
 If this metric is above 0.08, that could be a sign that either your message copy is too salesy or you should reconsider your email address collection methods (to ensure you're messaging those that are interested in your correspondence).
 | Unique opens | The percentage of recipients that opened your email.
 This number should be between 10–20%.
 Anything above 20% is exceptional!
 | Unique clicks | The percentage of recipients that clicked within the email sent.
 This number should be between 5–10%.
 Anything above 10% is exceptional!
-| Machine opens | Includes emails that are opened without user engagement by Apple devices with enabled [Mail Privacy Protection]({{site.baseurl}}/user_guide/message_building_by_channel/email/mpp/). <br> This metric is tracked starting November 11, 2021 for Sendgrid and December 2, 2021 for Sparkpost.
+| Machine opens | Includes emails that are opened without user engagement by Apple devices with [Mail Privacy Protection]({{site.baseurl}}/user_guide/message_building_by_channel/email/mpp/) enabled. <br> This metric is tracked starting November 11, 2021 for Sendgrid and December 2, 2021 for Sparkpost.
 | Other opens | Includes emails that haven't been identified as "Machine Opens" such as when a user opens an email.
 | Unsubs | The percentage of recipients that clicked the "Unsubscribe" link in your email.
 {: .reset-td-br-1 .reset-td-br-2}